 Fertilizer for Growing Lemon Tree in a Pot

-All plants of the citrus family are heavy feeders and lemon tree to requires fertilizer to produce fruits and lush foliage.
+All plants of the citrus family are heavy feeders and lemon trees to requires fertilizer to produce fruits and lush foliage.
 Use special-purpose citrus fertilizers for every citrus species plant, if unavailable use slow-release fertilizer of NPK 12-6-6.

 Look for a fertilizer that contains micronutrients, especially iron, manganese, and zinc.
 To give boost feed to your lemon tree apply a water-soluble fertilizer once in a month in the growing season.